WHAT IS THIS WEB PAGE ABOUT?

 ADJUST YOUR HOSTS FILE TO REFLECT YOUR COMPUTER NAME TO THE BOINC SERVERS

 You Can skip this section if you want.
-This is just a minor issue seen with BOINC version 5.8.xx.
-You may want to adjust your /etc/hosts file so that BOINC reports back the name you expect.
-Some /etc/hosts files have local as the first name in a list of names.
+This is just a minor issue seen with older versions of BOINC and older versions of Mandriva.
+You may want to adjust your "/etc/hosts" file so that BOINC reports back the name you expect.
+Some "/etc/hosts" files have local as the first name in a list of names.
 Move your expected computer name to the front of this list.
-You will need to change this in su mode.
+You will need to change this in su mode (If you are not sure if your Mandriva is updated correctly, substitute the command cat in place of kwrite to take a quick look at the contents of these 2 files described below).

 |